yougotwill/SIDE/README.md

 ### What is the point of SIDE?

 The point of SIDE is to make you think.
 It is great to have great auto completion, diagnostics, ..., but where is the fun in that.
-You rarely make mistakes then?

 When you use SIDE, it won't warn you if you make mistakes (except if it is a spelling mistake and you enabled spell checking).
 We all make mistakes and we should learn from them.